How to Build a Campfire

 A shallow pit can be dug in an area with little duff.
 Dig a shallow hole to expose bare soil.
 A grate can be easily laid over the colas for cooking.
 Clean up is easy and the chance of the fire spreading is small.

 - Never leave a fire burning without an attendant.
-Perhaps some one person can be in charge of the fire at all times so there is not confusion.
+One person should be in charge of the fire at all times so there is not confusion.

 - Do not allow kids to ‘play’ with the fire but instruct them on fire-safety.
 Teach them how to start the fire and let them help.